mrtzh/mrtzh.github.io/_posts/2015-12-13-adaptive-data-analysis.md

 classic works on stability apply to the typical *non-adaptive* setting of learning where the sample is independent of the learning algorithm.

-Cynthia Dwork talked about recent work that address this shortcoming.
+Cynthia Dwork talked about recent works that address this shortcoming.
 Specifically, differential privacy is a stability notion that applies even in the setting of adaptive data analysis.
 Hence, [differential privacy implies validity in adaptive data analysis](http://arxiv.org/abs/1411.2664).
 Drawing on